What lighting for a living room dining room?

 General lighting: the basis of uniform light

-Mood lighting: creating a warm atmosphere
+Ambient lighting: creating a warm atmosphere

 Functional lighting: practical for specific activities

-Choosing the right lighting for optimal lighting
+Choosing your luminaires well for optimal lighting

 Common mistakes to avoid